Miracle at the New Meadowlands: Aftermath

-By the end of the season, Matt Dodge was released from the Giants as the team signed former New York Jet Steve Weatherford to take his place the following season.
-The Giants would struggle to a 9–7 record in 2011, yet qualify for the playoffs as the NFC's #4 seed by virtue of winning the NFC East division and would eventually win Super Bowl XLVI.
+By the end of the season, Matt Dodge was released from the Giants as the team signed former New York Jets punter Steve Weatherford to take his place the following season.
+The Giants would struggle to a 9–7 record in 2011, yet qualify for the playoffs as the NFC's #4 seed by virtue of winning the NFC East division and would eventually win Super Bowl XLVI against the New England Patriots.